 - WebhookSecret: Your Stripe WebHookSecret which is used to validate WebHook requests.

 - PaymentMethodTypes (array containing strings): Supported payment method types, check stripe payment method types

 Stripe supports recurring payments.
 If a tenant wants to pay via Stripe and accepts automatically billing the account used for the initial payment, then Stripe charges the amount from Tenants account on each subscription cycle and notifies AspNet Zero.
 Then, AspNet Zero extends the subscription for the paid period (either monthly or annual).

 If "Automatically bill my account" option is not selected on the payment page, tenants should login to the system and manually extend their subscription by clicking the "Extend" button on the subscription page and pay manually.

 AspNet Zero uses webhooks to get results from the stripe.
 That's why you must go to the https://dashboard.stripe.com/webhooks and add a new webhook with

 Testing Stripe WebHooks on Localhost

-In order to get Stripe's WebHook request on your local environment, you need to use an external tool. https://webhookrelay.com is one of the best tools on the web at the moment.
-How to receive Stripe webhooks on localhost can be used to test Stripe's WebHooks on the localhost.
+In order to get Stripe's webhook request on your local environment, you can also use external tools like https://webhookrelay.com.It is one of the best tools on the web at the moment.
+How to receive Stripe webhooks on localhost can be used to test Stripe's webhook on the localhost.
 Basically, you need to create an account on https://webhookrelay.com, then need to download relay.exe to your development machine.

 Then, you need to run relay.exe like this;

-- When a tenant subscribes to an edition using Stripe and if admin user changes the edition of the Tenant on Tenant page to a higher edition, Tenant's account will be charged on stripe automatically.
-If the Tenant is moved to an Edition with a lower price, there will be no change or refund on Stripe.
+When a tenant subscribes to an edition using Stripe and if admin user changes the edition of the Tenant on Tenant page to a higher edition, Tenant's account will be charged on stripe automatically.